fabriziosalmi/proxmox-lxc-autoscale/README.md

 ### Horizontal Scaling Group  (optional)

-The script also supports horizontal scaling (currently scale-out only) where containers are cloned based on specific criteria.
+The script also supports horizontal scaling where containers are cloned based on specific criteria.

+> [!WARNING]
+> This feature is experimental and support scale-out only.
+If You really need to scale-in please check the [LXC AutoScale API](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/api/README.md).

 The horizontal scaling group is defined as follows:

 #### Example Configuration: